-The capital of Hawaii tops the list of cities that are ideal for top-earning workers who save aggressively in hopes of retiring early, according to a Redfin analysis.
+The state capital of Hawaii tops the list of cities that are ideal places to live for top-earning workers who save aggressively in hopes of retiring early, according to a Redfin analysis.

-The Redfin list focused on places “where you can earn a high income, rather than simply a place with really cheap living expenses,” Redfin chief economist Daryl Fairweather says in a blog post.
+Real estate company Redfin focused on places “where you can earn a high income, rather than simply a place with really cheap living expenses,” Redfin chief economist Daryl Fairweather says in a blog post.

 In compiling its list, Redfin looked at typical workers who live in certain U.S. metropolitan areas and:

 - Earn a household income in the 75th percentile.